immersive-web/webxr-ar-module/explainer.md

  1. Request an XR device.
  1. If a device is available, application advertises XR functionality to the user.
- 1. Request an exclusive XR session from the device in response to a [user-activation event](https://html.spec.whatwg.org/multipage/interaction.html#activation).
+ 1. Request an immersive XR session from the device in response to a [user-activation event](https://html.spec.whatwg.org/multipage/interaction.html#activation).
  1. Use the session to run a render loop that produces graphical frames to be displayed on the XR device.
  1. Continue producing frames until the user indicates that they wish to exit XR mode.
  1. End the XR session.